8 Extending the Linear Model

 # model_ran_slope.summary()

 Table 8.4 shows some typical output from a mixed model, focusing on the random slope model.
 The fixed effect part (Fixed) is your basic GLM result and interpreted the same way.
 Nothing new there, and we can see a slight positive decade trend in happiness, though maybe not a strong one.
 But the random effects (Random) are where the action is!
 We can see the standard deviation of the random effects, i.e., the intercepts and slopes.
-We can also see the residual (observation level) standard deviation, which is conceptually the same as what you saw with standard linear regression.
 We can also see the correlation between the random intercepts and random slopes.
-Depending on your tool, the default may be in terms of variances and covariances rather than standard deviations and correlations, but otherwise the same.
+And finally we also have the residual (observation level) standard deviation, which is interpreted the same as with standard linear regression.
+Depending on your modeling tool, the default result may be in terms of variances and covariances rather than standard deviations and correlations, but generally similar.

 Table 8.4: Mixed Model Results